 Haggle with your current provider

 Even if you’re happy with the current broadband service and don’t feel the need to switch, you should still negotiate your broadband package at the end of the contract.
 Tell them you’re thinking of leaving and see what they can offer.
-Read our guide to haggling broadband for step-by-step assistance.

 When you’re at the end of a contract, check deals using your postcode and then switch to take advantage of the generous offers given to new customers.
 This will often save the most money as you can get some really great value deals with free gifts and monthly discounts.